Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation: Application to general relativity

-The above expression of energy-momentum of general relativity is one of our main results of the application of covariant Lagrangian formulation.
+The above expression of energy-momentum of general relativity is one of the main results of the application of covariant Lagrangian formulation.

-There are four independent equations as energy-momentum conservation (\ref{eq_Einstein0}), while six are independent equations of Einstein equation (\ref{eq_Einstein}).
-Among these fourteen equations, six equations are mutually independent, and the conventional view is to take them from the Einstein equations (\ref{eq_Einstein}).
+Among these equations (\ref{eq_Einstein0}) and (\ref{eq_Einstein}), six equations are mutually independent, and the conventional view is to choose them from the Einstein equations (\ref{eq_Einstein}).
 Actually, when the Einstein equation (\ref{eq_Einstein}) holds, {\it the total energy-momentum current $J_\sigma$ is zero, and its conservation equation (\ref{eq_Einstein0}) is automatically satisfied}.
 Does this mean that the equation $(\ref{e-hozon})$ is a tautology?
 We claim this is not the case.
 Remember that the conservation law was obtained as a part of the Euler-Lagrange equations.
 In the theory of extended covariance, there are no differences in their importance.

 In such extended covariant perspective, Einstein's general relativity was just one case where a specific choice of parameterisation was made.
 The same goes for the choice of equation of motions.
 The equations $(\ref{Ein1})$ which corresponds to the balancing of stress energy-momentum tensor, were merely one choice for the fundamental equations, and there is no reason not to choose the others, $(\ref{Ein0})$.
 Actually, by using the relations $dg_{\alpha\beta}=g_{\xi\beta}{\varGamma^\xi}_\alpha+g_{\alpha\xi}{\varGamma^\xi}_\beta$, $d{R^\mu}_\nu+{\varGamma^\mu}_\xi \w {R^\xi}_\nu-{R^{\mu}}_\xi \w {\varGamma^\xi}_\nu=0$ and $dR^{\mu\nu}+{\varGamma^\mu}_\lambda \w R^{\lambda \nu} +R^{\mu\lambda} \w {\varGamma^\nu}_{\lambda}=0$, the equation (\ref{eq_Einstein0}) becomes,